Expert Consulted by: Jo Smith

 Be responsive, but give baby a chance to settle

 When your baby stirs or cries at night, wait a few moments to see if they resettle on their own.
 Sometimes, babies will fuss lightly before drifting back to sleep.
-If they continue to cry, check on them and offer gentle comfort to help them feel secure.
+If they continue to cry, check on them and offer them baby comforters to soothe them and help them feel secure.

 Address any discomfort or hunger

 Ensure that your baby is comfortable and well-fed before bedtime.
-Teething, hunger, or other discomforts can disrupt sleep.
+Teething signs, hunger, or other discomforts can disrupt sleep.
 Babies in this age range may still need one or two night feeds, so be mindful of hunger cues.

 How much solid food should a 7-month-old baby eat?